itsmng/wiki-backup/docs/plugins/ocsinventoryng-plugin.md

 #### Clean links between ITSM-NG and OCSNG

-This feature allows you to clean broken link betwwen ITSM-NG and OCS.
+This feature allows you to clean broken link between ITSM-NG and OCS.

 ![](../img/ocsinventoryng/ocsinventoryng_clean_link_computer.png)